Find Grad Schools

 • Monitor effects of pollution or land degradation and recommend means of prevention or control.

-When polled, Environmental Scientists and Specialists say the following skills are most frequently used in their jobs:
+These are the skills Environmental Scientists and Specialists say are the most useful in their careers:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.